HanmineKa/CustomBIOS/README.md

 For general motherboard [here](https://winraid.level1techs.com/t/guide-how-to-flash-a-modded-ami-uefi-bios/30627).

-For Unlocked All Region Flash Descriptor you can use [Intel FPT](https://winraid.level1techs.com/t/intel-cs-management-engine-drivers-firmware-and-tools-2-15/30719).
+For Already Unlocked All Region Flash Descriptor you can use [Intel FPT](https://winraid.level1techs.com/t/intel-cs-management-engine-drivers-firmware-and-tools-2-15/30719).

-For Sky, Kaby, Cfl, Xeon you will have to use [Flash Programmer](https://winraid.level1techs.com/t/guide-using-ch341a-based-programmer-to-flash-spi-eeprom/30834).
+For Sky, Kaby, Cfl, Xeon mod.
+Most likely you will have to use [Flash Programmer](https://winraid.level1techs.com/t/guide-using-ch341a-based-programmer-to-flash-spi-eeprom/30834).

 **Assume all of that above method still fail, Get some Programmer lol.**
 # NVMe